 Background

-In 1475 the Ottoman's attempt to bring Moldavia under their control, at winter by using an army of Rumelian local levies, ended disastrously with a defeat in the Battle of Vaslui.
-During the proper military campaign season, the Ottomans assembled a large army, estimated by contemporary western sources at about 90,000–150,000 soldiers, under the command of Sultan Mehmed II and entered Moldavia in June 1476.
-Dennis Deletant and Keith Hitchins regard these numbers as accurate, Meanwhile, groups of Tartars from the Crimean Khanate (the Ottomans' recent ally) were sent to attack Moldavia.
+In 1475 the Ottoman's attempt to bring Moldova under their control, at winter by using an army of Rumelian local levies, ended disastrously with a defeat in the Battle of Vaslui.
+During the proper military campaign season, the Ottomans assembled a large army, estimated by contemporary western sources at about 90,000–150,000 soldiers, under the command of Sultan Mehmed II and entered Moldova in June 1476.
+Dennis Deletant and Keith Hitchins regard these numbers as accurate, Meanwhile, groups of Tartars from the Crimean Khanate (the Ottomans' recent ally) were sent to attack Moldova.
 According to Dennis Deletant and Keith Hitchins, they were repelled.
-But according to Shaw Stanford that joint Ottoman and Crimean Tatar forces "occupied Bessarabia and took Akkerman, gaining control of the southern mouth of the Danube.
+But according to Shaw Stanford that joint Ottoman and Crimean Tatar forces "occupied Basarabia and took Akkerman, gaining control of the southern mouth of the Danube.
 Stephan tried to avoid open battle with the Ottomans by following a scorched-earth policy."
 In the process the Moldavians forces ended up being dispersed throughout the country, leaving only a small force of about 10,000–12,000 men, led by Stephen himself, to face the main Ottoman attack.

 Campaign: Great Ottoman-Moldavian War 1475–1476